René of Chalon

 René of Chalon (5 February 1519 – 15 July 1544), also known as Renatus of Chalon, was a Prince of Orange and stadtholder of Holland, Zeeland, Utrecht and Gelre.

 Life

 René was born in Breda, the only son of Count Henry III of Nassau-Breda and Claudia of Chalon.
 Claudia's brother, Philibert of Chalon, was the last Prince of Orange from the House of Chalon.
 When Philibert died in 1530, René inherited the Princedom of Orange on condition that he used the name and coat of arms of the Chalon-Orange family.
 History knows him therefore as René of Chalon instead of as "René of Nassau-Breda".

 René of Chalon married Anna of Lorraine (1522–1568) on 20 August 1540 at Bar-le-Duc.
-They had only one child, a daughter named Maria, who lived only 3 weeks and was buried in the Grote Kerk in Breda.
 He was made a knight of the Golden Fleece the same year.
+The couple had only one child, a daughter named Maria, who lived only 3 weeks and was buried in the Grote Kerk in Breda.
+Rene himself was only 25 years old when he died, but he provided a historic and indispensable link which brought the house of Nassau to the stadholdership of the Netherlands.